Boiled up angry all right, his mind on holy fire,

 A custodian came round the corner sweeping the dust,

-an older gentleman loaded with courage and trust—
+an older gentleman, thick with courage and trust—

-character brimming, and all a good man need be.
+his character brimming, all a good man need be.

 He glanced past the angry one, noticed the teacher instead.

 Stopping his work, he raised a stop sign next his head—

 “Just a moment, son,” he said, “I need a word with thee.”

 The boy slammed on the brakes, didn’t quite get the gist.